Into the Night poster

 The inciting incident occurs at 13 minutes when Unable to sleep after discovering his wife's infidelity, Ed drives aimlessly to LAX airport in the middle of the night, where Diana falls onto his car hood, running from armed men..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Ed makes the active choice to help Diana escape rather than turn her over or walk away.
+This illustrates the protagonist's commitment to Ed makes the active choice to help Diana escape rather than turn her over or walk away.
 He commits to entering this dangerous new world of smugglers and international intrigue., moving from reaction to action.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Diana is captured and taken away.
 Ed is left alone, beaten and helpless.
 The connection he found—the one thing that brought him alive—is torn away.
-His attempt to break free has failed catastrophically., reveals the protagonist at their lowest point.
+His attempt to break free has failed catastrophically., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 Ed discovers where Diana is being held and realizes he must act.
 Synthesizing his engineering mind with newfound courage, he formulates a rescue plan.
 He chooses authentic life over safe numbness., demonstrating the transformation achieved throughout the journey.